 2) RECOGNIZE EMOTIONS: Once you’ve made space for big emotions, the next step is to help children learn to recognize their feelings and the feelings of others.
 If kids are expressing their big feelings with actions like hurting others or otherwise acting out, see these actions as a form of communication - a cry for help.
 The phrase I turn to for patience and strength in these challenging moments is this:

 Instead of the internal question,"What is WRONG with this child?!" this moves me into thinking, "What's the need?"
 With my own energies centered, I am then better equipped to approach the situation, maintaining my boundaries and respect the child at the very same time.
 Instead of punishment, when we center ourselves first, we are then able to help children:

 - Think about and express how they were feeling.

 - Draw a connection between their feelings and why/how they acted out.

 3) MODEL FORGIVENESS: There are times that feel impossible for us to keep our cool.
-Take the mom in my last parenting class who's son threw a glass of water at her... a challenging moment to be sure.
-Despite of our best intentions, we are going to get knocked off center.
-Instead of beating ourselves up for our anger and frustration in times like these, we can see them as a teaching moment for us to model self love and acceptance in the face of our own mistakes.
-(Here this mom's full question and my reply, minute 13:25, in this video replay.)
+Take the mom in my last parenting class whose son threw a glass of water at her... a challenging moment to be sure.
+Despite our best intentions, we are going to get knocked off-center.
+Instead of beating ourselves up for our anger and frustration in times like these, we can see them as a teaching moment for us to model self-love and acceptance in the face of our own mistakes.
+(Hear this mom's full question and my reply, minute 13:25, in this video replay.)

-When we are aware of our own trigger moments, instead of beating ourselves up, we can simply apologize.
-The catch phrase we use in my home in the face of our teaching moments is this:
+When we are aware of our own trigger moments, we can simply apologize.
+The catchphrase we use in my home in the face of our teaching moments is this:

 “Mistakes help me learn and grow.”